avemphract/gittigidiyor-graduation-project-avemphract/README.md

 * PORT:8082 credit-score-server
 * PORT:8083 customer-server

-For the application to stand up in a healthy way, make sure these ports are not used.
+*For the application to stand up healthy, make sure these ports are not used.*

 ## Endpoints